“The opportunity to go to college is one of our greatest treasures. The college experience opens your eyes and mind to

 Stan Lemons believes in education.
 Stan’s educational opportunities have significantly shaped his life.
 It’s no wonder why Stan seeks to make a difference in the life of others.
 It’s also no wonder why Stan is so passionate about Expanding College Opportunity.

 Want to help families who cannot afford to purchase the Expanding College Opportunity resources?
-Donate to Stan’s Expanding College Opportunity Book and Student Workbook Gofundme campaign.
+Donate to Stan’s Expanding College Opportunity Book and Student Workbook fund.

 Photographs of Stan speaking

 Short Bio of Stanley B. Lemons

-- UCLA Anderson School, M.B.A., Los Angeles, CA
+- UCLA Anderson Graduate School of Management, M.B.A., Los Angeles, CA

 - Amherst College, B.A, Amherst, MA